 Proof.
 We ignore acknowledgements, as they do not affect the asymptotic complexities.
 Let us first look at the number of messages.
-Over every intracluster tree edge, exactly one SAFE message, one CLUSTERSAFE message, one NEIGHBORSAFE message is sent over every intercluster edge.
+Over every intracluster tree edge, exactly one SAFE message, one CLUSTERSAFE message, one NEIGHBORSAFE message, and one PULSE message is sent.
+Further, one NEIGHBORSAFE message is sent over every intercluster edge.
 Because there are less than n intracluster tree edges, the total message complexity therefore is at most $4n + 2m_C = O(n + m_C)$.

 For the time complexity, note that the depth of each intracluster tree is at most k.
-On each intracluster tree, two converge casts (the SAFE and NEIGHBORSAFE messages) and two broadcasts (the CLUSTERSAFE and PULSE messages) are performed.
+On each intracluster tree, two convergecasts (the SAFE and NEIGH-BORSAFE messages) and two broadcasts (the CLUSTERSAFE and PULSE messages) are performed.
 The time complexity for this is at most 4k.
 There is one more time unit needed to send the NEIGHBORSAFE messages over the intercluster edges.
-The total time complexity therefore is at most 4k + 1 = O(k). // all nodes in B(v, r) are now processed
+The total time complexity therefore is at most 4k + 1 =O(k).